The two-edge connectivity survivable-network design problem in planar graphs: Dynamic Program

+Recall that $\CC(P)$ is the brick-contracted graph, in which each brick of $\BC(P)$ is contracted to a vertex.
 Recall that a parcel $P$ is a subgraph of $MG$ and defines a set of bricks contained by the faces of $P$.
+The planar dual of the parcel has a spanning tree $T$ of depth $\eta+1$.
+The algorithm transforms $T$ into a spanning tree $T'$ of the planar dual of $\CC(P)$ as follows.
+Each brick is a vertex of $T$; replace that vertex with a cycle minus one edge consisting of the duals of the portal edges, as shown in Figure~\ref{fig:from-tree-to-tree}.

-The planar dual of the parcel has a spanning tree of depth $\eta+1$.
-Since each brick has at most $\theta+1$ portals, it follows that the planar dual of $\CC(P)$ has a spanning tree of depth at most $(\eta+1)(\theta+1)$.
-It follows that there is a rooted spanning tree of $\CC(P)$ (the primal) such that, for each vertex $v$, there at most $2(\eta+1)(\theta+1)+1$ edges from descendents of $v$ to non-descendents.
-This spanning tree, $\widehat T$, rooted at the infinite face, is used to guide the dynamic program.
+Since each brick has at most $\theta$ portal edges, it follows that the spanning tree $T'$ of the dual of $\CC(P)$ has depth at most $(\eta+1)\theta$.
+Next, the algorithm defines $\widehat T$ to be the set of edges of $\CC(P)$ whose duals are not in $T'$.
+A classical result on planar graphs implies that $\widehat T$ is a spanning tree of $\CC(P)$.
+The construction ensures that each vertex of $\CC(P)$ that corresponds to a brick has only one incident edge in $\widehat T$.
+By our assumption that each vertex in the input graph has degree at most three, every vertex of $\CC(P)$ that appears in $G$ has degree at most three in $\widehat T$.
+Thus $\widehat T$ has degree at most three.
+The bound on the depth of $T'$ ensures that, for each vertex $v$ of $\widehat T$, the graph $\CC(P)$ contains at most $2(\eta+1)(\theta+1)+1$ edges between descendents of $v$ and non-descendents.